Gheard21/Bloggit/README.md

 - Verify JWT token includes `NameIdentifier` claim for tenant identification

 **Tenant Isolation Issues:**
-- If getting 404 errors for existing posts, ensure JWT token belongs to the post owner
+- If getting 404 errors for existing content, ensure JWT token belongs to the content owner
-- Each user sees only their own posts - this is expected behavior, not a bug
+- Each user sees only their own posts and comments - this is expected behavior, not a bug
-- New posts are automatically assigned to the current user from JWT claims
+- New posts and comments are automatically assigned to the current user from JWT claims
 - Cross-user data access is intentionally blocked for security

 **Dev Container Issues:**